Looking to get out of Real Estate? You’ve got Options!

 If you are looking at a §1031 exchange, it may be worthwhile to consider cost segregation to fully maximize the benefit available to you.

 A new code section was created as a result of the Tax Cuts and Jobs Act under §1400Z or Opportunity Zones.
 This provision was intended to assist in spurring economic development in distressed areas throughout the country.
 Opportunity Zones were identified utilizing census tracts.
-To generate growth in these distressed areas, investment can be made into these Zones through qualified Funds to allow the investor tax-favorable treatment.
+To generate growth in these distressed areas, the investment can be made into these Zones through qualified Funds to allow the investor tax-favorable treatment.
 The investor can take any eligible gain and, within a specified period of time, invest within a Fund to defer tax.
 If the investment is held for five years; 10% of the deferred gain is permanently deferred.
 If held for seven years, an additional 5% of the deferred gain will be permanently deferred.
-If the investment is held for at least 10 years, any appreciation of the investment during the holding period is tax free.
+If the investment is held for at least 10 years, any appreciation of the investment during the holding period is tax-free.

 Structuring Opportunity: If you are leveraging a §1031 exchange and trigger taxable boot or if you are looking at getting out of the real estate industry; knowing you will trigger gain but would like to defer taxes; investing within one of these Funds may be beneficial.